luong-komorebi/Awesome-Linux-Software/README_fr-FR.md

 - [![Open-Source Software][oss icon]](https://github.com/codito/gnome-pomodoro) [Gnome Pomodoro](https://gnomepomodoro.org/#download) - A full-featured pomodoro timer for GNOME.
 - [![Open-Source Software][oss icon]](https://github.com/mank319/Go-For-It) [Go For It](http://manuel-kehl.de/projects/go-for-it/) - Go For It! is a simple and stylish productivity app, featuring a to-do list, merged with a timer that keeps your focus on the current task.
 - [![Open-Source Software][oss icon]](https://github.com/mohamed-aziz/mytodo) [My Todo](https://github.com/mohamed-aziz/mytodo) - Mytodo is an open source to-do list program that puts you, the user, in command of everything.
-- ![Nonfree][money icon] [Pomodone App](http://pomodoneapp.com/) - PomoDoneApp is the easiest way to track your workflow using Pomodoro technique®, on top of your current task management service.
+- ![Nonfree][money icon] [RoundPie App](https://theroundpie.com/) - RoundPie App is the easiest way to track your workflow using Pomodoro technique®, on top of your current task management service.
 - [![Open-Source Software][oss icon]](https://userbase.kde.org/RSIBreak) [RSIBreak](https://userbase.kde.org/RSIBreak) - RSIBreak takes care of your health and regularly breaks your work to avoid repetitive strain injury.
 - [![Open-Source Software][oss icon]](https://git.tasktools.org/projects) [TaskWarrior](https://taskwarrior.org/) - Taskwarrior is Free and Open Source Software that manages your TODO list from the command line.
 - [![Open-Source Software][oss icon]](https://github.com/todotxt/todo.txt-android) [Todo.txt](http://todotxt.com/) - todo.txt is a set of focused editors which help you manage your tasks with as few keystrokes and taps possible.